pods-framework/pods/readme.txt

 * And more in progress!
 Join us in further translating the Pods interface at: http://wp-translate.org/projects/pods/dev

 == Changelog ==

+= 2.4.4.1 - June 4th, 2020 =
+* Security: Remove deprecated usage of escapeMarkup in Select2 (@sc0ttkclark, @miha.jirov)

+= 2.4.4 - March 16th, 2015 =
+* Security Update: We recommend all Pods 1.x/2.x installations be updated to the latest version of Pods
+* or replace your plugin files with the download of your version from http://wordpress.org/plugins/pods/developers/
+* Fixed: Pods UI orderby now strictly enforces Database column format

 = 2.4.3 - June 23rd, 2014 =
 * Fixed: Pods Templates component now has better handling of the new shortcodes